HyunseoLee294/HyunseoLee294/README.md

 ## Hi there 👋
+- 🌱 I’m currently learning in the Department of Linguistics of Korea University
 <!--
 **HyunseoLee294/HyunseoLee294** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.